lacounty-isab/workshops/git/readme.md

 Development Environments) like Eclipse (Java), Visual Studio (.Net), RStudio (R), and others.
 The GUIs are mostly good.
 But you are strongly encouraged to understand the Git command line.
+There are seveal benefits to learning the Git command line.

 1. Most actions of any GUI tool can be understood in terms of the command line.